-The simple answer to that is yes, providing it’s done properly, it most certainly will!
+The simple answer to that is yes, provided it’s done properly, it most certainly will!
 Property expert and TV presenter, Phil Spencer, advises that a conservatory, orangery or glass extension can add up to 7% to your home value if it is done right.
 A survey by the National Association of Estate Agents, regarding the top home improvements that could add the best value to your property, revealed that a Glass Room Extension featured highly at the top of the list.
 There are some key considerations to make when contemplating a Glass Room Extension to ensure that you make the best investment.

-It is important to speak with the experts and find out what would work best on your property.
+It is important to speak with property experts, and find out what glass extension would work best on your property.
 A carefully considered bespoke design of quality will certainly add far more to the value of a property than it costs, conversely an ill-considered “carbuncle” will devalue a property.
 Whatever end of the market your property is at, it is essential that you stick rigidly to the fundamentals of good design.
 This involves gaining expert advice regarding appropriate materials, aspects, location, flow to building, ventilation and specialist glass depending on which way the room is going to face so that it remains useable all year round.

 Space gained and lost